Uttkarsh24/100-Days-Of-Rust/day_25/README.md

 ## Tasks

 - Fork this repository
-- Now Using The [Resource](https://doc.rust-lang.org/book/ch15-00-smart-pointers.html) - Learn About `Smart Pointers`.
+- Now Using The [Resource](https://doc.rust-lang.org/book/ch15-00-smart-pointers.html) - Learn About `RC and Smart Pointers`.
 - Now Create a file name - `main.rs` add a `main` function in it.